Search for the charmonium weak decay $\psi(2S)\to D_s^-\pi^+ + c.c.$ and $\psi(2S)\to D_s^-\rho^+ + c.c.$: BESIII detector and data sample

 Monte Carlo (MC) simulated data samples produced with a {\sc geant4}-based~\cite{sof:geant4} software package, which includes the geometric description of the BESIII detector and the detector response, are used to determine selection criteria, detection efficiencies and to estimate backgrounds.
 The simulation models the beam-energy spread and initial-state radiation (ISR) in the $e^+e^-$ annihilations with the generator {\sc kkmc}~\cite{sof:kkmc, sof:kkmc2}.
 Two types of MC samples are used, the inclusive MC sample and the signal MC sample.
-The inclusive MC sample contains 2.7 billion $\psi(2S)$ events corresponding to real data, which is used to study the backgrounds from $\psi(2S)$ decays.
-The particle decays within the inclusive MC sample are modeled with {\sc evtgen}~\cite{sof:evtgen, sof:evtgen2} using BFs either taken from the Particle Data Group (PDG)~\cite{pdg:2022}, when available, or otherwise estimated with {\sc lundcharm}~\cite{sof:lundcharm, sof:lundcharm2}.
+The inclusive MC sample contains 2.7 billion $\psi(2S)$ events corresponding to the size of the real data used in the analysis, and it is used to study the backgrounds from $\psi(2S)$ decays.
+The particle decays within the inclusive MC sample are modeled with {\sc evtgen}~\cite{sof:evtgen, sof:evtgen2} using BFs either taken from the Particle Data Group (PDG)~\cite{pdg:2025}, when available, or otherwise estimated with {\sc lundcharm}~\cite{sof:lundcharm, sof:lundcharm2}.
 Final-state radiation from charged particles is incorporated using the {\sc photos} package~\cite{sof:photos2}.
 In contrast, the signal MC samples contain only signal events with specific decay chains.
-The decay channel $\psi(2S)\to D_s^-\pi^+$ followed by $D_s^-\to \phi e^- \bar{\nu}_e$ and $\phi\to K^+K^-$ is generated with the VSS model.
-The decay channel $\psi(2S)\to D_s^-\rho^+$ followed by $D_s^-\to \phi e^- \bar{\nu}_e$, $\phi\to K^+K^-$, $\rho^+\to \pi^0\pi^+$ and $\pi^0\to \gamma\gamma$ is generated with the VVS\_PWAVE model.
-In addition, the decays $D_s^-\to\phi e^-\bar{\nu}_e$, $\rho^+\to \pi^0\pi^+$, $\phi\to K^+K^-$ and $\pi^0\to \gamma\gamma$ are simulated with the PHOTOS ISGW2, VSS, VSS and PHSP models, respectively.
+The primary decays $\psi(2S)\to D_s^-\pi^+$ and $\psi(2S)\to D_s^-\rho^+$ are generated using the VSS and VVS\_PWAVE models, respectively.
+The subsequent decays $D_s^-\to\phi e^-\bar{\nu}_e$, $\rho^+\to \pi^0\pi^+$, $\phi\to K^+K^-$ and $\pi^0\to \gamma\gamma$ are simulated with the PHOTOS ISGW2, VSS, VSS and PHSP models, respectively.